Gaussian and non-Gaussian processes of zero power variation: Non-Gaussian case

 and

 We have the following.

 \begin{theorem} Let $m$ be an odd integer $\geq3$.
-Assume $Z$ defined in (\ref{Zee}) satisfies Condition (M) and the hypotheses of Theorem \ref{HomogGauss} or Theorem \ref{nonhomoggauss} relative to a univariate function $\delta$.
+Let $X$ and $Z$ be as defined in (\ref{defX}) and (\ref{Zee}).
+Assume $M$ satisfies condition \emph{(A)} and $Z$ is well-defined and satisfies the hypotheses of Theorem \ref{HomogGauss} or Theorem \ref{nonhomoggauss} relative to a univariate function $\delta$.
 Assume that for some constant $c>0$, and every small $\varepsilon>0$,